 When I was in school, I heard how our hostel superintendent had beaten a boy till he started bleeding.
 I was so scared after listening to this news that I refrained my brother from getting admission to my school.
 It wasn't an isolated incident though.
-Belts, sticks, legs and hands- everything was used to thrash boys for silliest of mistakes.
-But, I didn’t know why such harsh measures were not used against girls if they broke rules.
+Belts, sticks, legs and hands- everything was used to thrash boys for the silliest of mistakes.
+But I didn’t know why such harsh measures were not used against girls if they broke the rules.
 In fact, at my school, teachers were not allowed to beat girls with sticks.
 While punishing harshly is wrong in itself, what is the reason behind this reverse gender bias at school?
 Why do male students receive harsher punishments than female students?

-Akash Kumar, an Computer Engineering student, recalled an incident from his school days and said, “A teacher, who used to teach computer science to us, had a regular routine of asking questions to students bench by bench before starting his lecture.
+Akash Kumar, a Computer Engineering student, recalled an incident from his school days and said, “A teacher, who used to teach computer science to us, had a regular routine of asking questions to students bench by bench before starting his lecture.
 The ones who couldn’t answer were made to stand for minutes and then beaten with a stick three times.
 But the punishment was only for boys.
 Girls were just warned to study better and answer the questions in the next class.”

 Kumar never questioned the bias even though it affected him so much.
 But somewhere he had internalised that it is okay to treat boys with cruelty but not girls.
 He also feels that male teachers are especially harsher towards boys and are gentler with girls.
 But is this gender bias, even though in reverse form, justified?
 Why must teachers treat students differently because of their gender?

 Gender discrimination at schools is not a new concept.
 It is practised in different ways to oppress students because of their gender.
-As a woman, the discrimination I faced was mainly related to my ">clothes and my sexuality.
+As a woman, the discrimination I faced was mainly related to my clothes and my sexuality.
 I was asked to wear long skirts and keep a distance from boys so that they don’t get distracted.
 But as far as the discourse of gender discrimination is concerned, we often falter by assuming that it is always practised against girls.
-We miss on the point that men too are equally oppressed by patriarchy.
+We miss the point that men too are equally oppressed by patriarchy.
 And this is the reason why many of us did not take the unfair punishments in school seriously.

-Punishment for boys at school: Reverse gender bias
+Punishment for boys at school: reverse gender bias

 The major reason why teachers give harsher punishments to boys is the assumption that they are stronger and naughtier.
 Punishing them is considered necessary so that they remain obedient.
 No matter how small a mistake is, boys are punished severely sometimes to teach them a lesson and sometimes to strengthen the notions of masculinity in their minds.
 If a boy cries after being punished, he is made fun of for not being man enough or fear ‘small’ punishments.